GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Manage Consumer

 Click on the **Consumer Name** to manage a consumer.
-You can edit, manage ACL plugin groups and add plugins.
+Edit and manage ACL plugin groups and add plugins here.

 #### Consumer Details

-You can see and edit the selected consumer details.
+View and edit the selected consumer details here.

 ![4_edit_consumer](img/4_edit_consumer.png)

 #### Groups

-You can create a group for ACL plugins to whitelist and blacklist consumers according to ACL plugin configuration.
+Create a group for ACL plugins to whitelist and blacklist consumers according to ACL plugin configuration.

 ![4_consumer_groups](img/4_consumer_groups.png)

 #### Consumer Plugins

 Some plugins can be configured for each specific consumer.
-This section will add the plugin globally, which will apply for every service and route.
+This section will also add the plugin globally, which will apply for every service and route.

 ![4_consumer_plugin](img/4_consumer_plugin.png)